Kyoto, Japan | DIY Travel Guide

 Nijo Castle in Kyoto, Japan

-After the Nijo Castle tour, we returned to Teramachi Shopping Street.
+After the Nijo Castle tour, we returned to Teramachi Shopping Street to explore more of the food scene in downtown Kyoto.
 Teramachi means Temple Town since this place has numerous temples in the past.
 Now, the place is converted to a covered shopping arcade.

 Teramachi Shopping Street in Kyoto, Japan